etnetera-activate/snowplow-gcp-template/README.md

 * snowplow-collector-xxx instance (one or more depending on group autoscale settings)
 * snowplow-etl
-* some machine for beam dataflow
+* some machine started for beam dataflow
-* some mechine for load dataflow
+* some machine started for load dataflow

 You can anso check dataflows using